 My neurologist had requested that a particular psychiatrist speak with me, since I had shared my history of mental illness, and I was honestly wondering if I should be taking something for anxiety given my situation.

-As she was making this pronouncement, another nurse came in and said that a room had opened for me in the ward I was supposed to be in(apparently this whole time I’d been in the wrong place), so she declared that the moment I got into my new room, that IV treatment should start.
+As she was making this pronouncement, another nurse came in and said that a room had opened for me in the ward I was supposed to be in(apparently I had been in the cancer ward), so she declared that the moment I got into my new room, that IV treatment should start.

 A few minutes after I was whisked downstairs to the other area, another nurse plugged me in and left the room.